ochufy/dojo-blog/README.md

 ## To run this app:

+Step 1) Clone the repo
+***
-Step 1) Open the project directory in the terminal and run:
+Step 2) Open the project directory in the terminal and run:
 ### `npm install`
 to install the node modules
 ***
-Step 2) Open the project directory in the terminal and run:
+Step 3) Open the project directory in the terminal and run:
 ### `npm start`

 The app opens in [http://localhost:3000](http://localhost:3000) in your browser.
 ***
-Step 3) In another terminal,  open the project directory and run the script:
+Step 4) In another terminal,  open the project directory and run the script:

 ### `npx json-server -w data/db.json -p 8000`